maptv/maptv.github.io/dec/date/index.md

 evaluate the subtraction, but leave the addition unsimplified so we can see <span class="azul">w</span>.
-Dec <span class="under tool" data-bs-toggle="tooltip" data-bs-title="day-of-week">dow</span> dates provide all of the information needed to identify specific dates and coordinate schedules based on deks or weeks.
+Dec <span class="under tool" data-bs-toggle="tooltip" data-bs-title="day-of-week">dow</span> dates supply all of the information needed to identify specific dates and coordinate schedules based on deks or weeks.

 Dec <span class="under tool" data-bs-toggle="tooltip"